frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 While serving as apostles in the middle of the world, we find more than enough compensation.

-We\'re trying to love Christ and to serve Him ever more faithfully as we seek new laborers to work for Him.
+We're trying to love Christ and to serve Him ever more faithfully as we seek new laborers to work for Him.
 The Lord will never forget that service.

 We should keep in mind that the denarius itself is stamped "with the image of the King" (St. Jerome, *Commentary on the Gospel of St. Mark*).

 God gives up His own life for us.
 And at the end of time, He will give us glory without end.
 St. Paul said, "Each shall receive the wages according to his labor" (1 Cor.
 3:8).

-We\'re told in *Friends of God*, "Come with me to Mary, the Mother of Christ.
+We're told in *Friends of God*, "Come with me to Mary, the Mother of Christ.
 You, who are Our Mother and have seen Jesus grow up and make good use of the time he spent among men, teach me how to spend my days serving the Church and all mankind.

 "My good Mother, teach me, whenever necessary, to hear in the depths of my heart, as a gentle reproach, that my time is not my own, because it belongs to Our Father who is in heaven" (J. Escrivá, *Friends of God*, Point 54).

-As we find that Christians tend to grumble and feel sorry for themselves, it may be that they\'ve forgotten grace.
+As we find that Christians tend to grumble and feel sorry for themselves, it may be that they've forgotten grace.
 Murmuring stems from the belief that one deserves something more.
 Complainers are often never happy.
 They become a complaining people.

 A person told me a number of years ago that a friend of theirs had died the previous week at the age of 42.

 This person said that the person who died was always complaining.
 Always, always complaining.
 He said, "One thing I learned from their death was not to spend my last breath grumbling.
 People die as they have lived."

 This parable highlights the grumbling of those who have been in the faith for a long time.
-They\'re complainers; they feel they deserve more than others.
+They're complainers; they feel they deserve more than others.
 They started out well, but they got into trouble later on.
 It shows the importance of ongoing formation.

-Christians have the Gospel of Jesus Christ, but if they don\'t continue in it, they can get into the same sort of trouble---in marriages, in families, in work, in life.
+Christians have the Gospel of Jesus Christ, but if they don't continue in it, they can get into the same sort of trouble---in marriages, in families, in work, in life.

 They can become entitled and believe they deserve more.
-What they forget is that it\'s all a grace.
-It\'s always been a grace.
+What they forget is that it's all a grace.
+It's always been a grace.

 In the life of the Christian, all is grace, from beginning to end.
 Christians are called to do all things without murmuring or complaining.
-We\'re told in Scripture: "We are useless servants" (Luke 17:10).
+We're told in Scripture: "We are useless servants" (Luke 17:10).

 What a tragedy if Christian people become miserable when they should be so happy.
 We can be very open to the plans of Our Lord.
 What does He want of me?

-The statement of the workers---\"no man has hired us"---is a bit sad in some ways, because there was a vineyard just up the road crying out for workers, and they\'re standing idle in the marketplace.
+The statement of the workers---"no man has hired us"---is a bit sad in some ways, because there was a vineyard just up the road crying out for workers, and they're standing idle in the marketplace.

 You also get the impression that there is little or no initiative, little drive.
-But there\'s so much to be done.
+But there's so much to be done.

 Many people live and die without ever even knowing the fact that Christ has brought salvation to the world.
 There are many people who will or will not find Christ because of our example.

 John Paul II in *Christifideles laici* says, "Since the work that awaits everyone in the vineyard of the Lord is so great, there is no place for idleness.
-With even greater urgency, the 'householder' repeats his invitation: 'You go into the vineyard too'" (John Paul II, Apostolic Exhortation, *Christifideles laici*, December 30, 1988).
+With even greater urgency, the 'householder' repeats his invitation: 'You go into the vineyard too'" (John Paul II, Apostolic Exhortation, *Christifideles laici*, Point 3, December 30, 1988).

 There are many problems facing the world in the temporal order.
 One of them is that many people really don't know Christ on a personal basis.

-There\'s an awful lot to be done in the vineyard of the Lord.
-In our prayer today, we\'re going to ask Our Lord for that spirit of initiative.
-It\'s a beautiful word on the lips of a Christian.
+There's an awful lot to be done in the vineyard of the Lord.
+In our prayer today, we're going to ask Our Lord for that spirit of initiative.
+It's a beautiful word on the lips of a Christian.

 Blessed Álvaro del Portillo says, "Therefore, my daughters and sons, we need drive, initiative.
 God counts on our personal freedom and responsibility, and in our lay mentality" (Álvaro del Portillo, *Pastoral Letter*, January 9, 1993).

-Each one of us has to think, what can I do?
+Each one of us has to think: What can I do?
 What can I contribute?
 What initiatives can I have at whatever stage of my life I may be in?
 How can I think out of the box?

 One writer says, "There is nothing...as powerful in the world as an idea whose time has come" (Victor Hugo, *The Future of Man*).